UCL/STIR-GATE-Connection/README.md

 This project is reliant on: ROOT, current STIR `master` branch (https://github.com/UCL/STIR/tree/master) installed with ROOT support, and GATE version 9.0.
 GATE has dependancy on Geant4 and ROOT.
 Both STIR install `bin` and GATE `bin` must be in your `PATH`.

+STIR-GATE-Connection requires the `SGCPATH` enviromental variable to be set to this primary directory (containing this README file).
+Many scripts use this variable when executing sub-scripts.

 Directories
 ===========